kgmaxwell1990/react-quiz-api/README.md

 # Overview
 The challenge for this app was to build a quiz game.

-The web application was built with a front-end framework (Reactjs) Connecting to an API (https://opentdb.com/api_config.php) to retreive questions
+The web application was built with a front-end framework (Reactjs), connecting to an API (https://opentdb.com/api_config.php) to retreive questions.

 # Live Link
 Play the game at http://katie-udemy-quiz.s3-website-eu-west-1.amazonaws.com/

 # Technical choices and Tradeoffs
 ### Choices
-I chose to use Reactjs as I have just began teaching myself and saw it as a good learning opportunity.
+I chose to use Reactjs as I am currently self-teaching it and saw it as a good learning opportunity.
 I am comfortable doing API calls and dealing with the data in the response so wanted to use this method to retreive the questions.
-Materialize was used for layout and button styling.
+Materialize was used as a CSS library.

-I learned a lot with this challenge and enjoyed it but I believe the code quality could be better.
-If I was given the challenge again I would choose the Django framework as I am more familiar with it.
+I learned a lot with this challenge and enjoyed it but I realise my lack of experience with the Reactjs framework may have produced poor architecture design.

+If I was given the challenge again I would choose the Django framework as I am more familiar with it and could write cleaner code.

 ### Main Challenges
 + Lack of experience with Reactjs
-+ Formatting the data coming back from the API to align with Reactjs
++ Formatting the response data from the API to align with Reactjs
 + Working out which part of the application to do the API calls
-+ Issues with components re-rendering on state/props change
++ Issues with components (not) updating on state/props change

 ### Tradeoffs
 + Would have liked to:
-   Store the leaderboard in a file/database to keep track across machines Have topics so users can choose type of questions
+    - Store the leaderboard in a file/database to keep track across devices
+    - Have topics so users can choose type of questions
+    - Added a countdown to limit time spent on questions
 + Should possibly have used Redux / MobX (might have eased some of the challenges outlined above)